LGBTQIA+ Affirming Therapy in Baltimore

 LGBTQIA+ affirming therapy is a type of psychotherapy used to validate and advocate for the needs of sexual and gender minority clients.
 Affirmative therapy ensures that care is fully validating and affirming of clients' experiences and asserts that all sexuality and genders are healthy.
 This approach is the antithesis of conversion therapy and is supported by mental health organizations like the American Psychological Association.

 At the Baltimore Therapy Group, our LGBTQIA+ affirming therapists provide specialized mental health services designed to support individuals who identify as LGBTQIA+.
-Whether you're navigating coming out, exploring your gender identity or sexual orientation, coping with minority stress, healing from discrimination, or working through relationship challenges, we create a safe and affirming therapeutic space.
+Whether you're navigating coming out, exploring your gender identity or sexual identity, coping with minority stress, healing from discrimination, or working through relationship challenges, we create a safe and affirming therapeutic space.

 Baltimore Therapy Group Accepting New Patients

-Our LGBTQIA+ Affirming Therapists
+Our Baltimore LGBTQIA+ Affirming Therapists

 Our practice is made up of experienced and down-to-earth therapists in Baltimore who provide both in-person and online services to support diverse client needs.

-Andrea Castelhano, PsyD
+Andrea Castelhano, PSYD

 Andrea provides LGBTQIA+ affirming therapy with expertise in supporting individuals navigating sexual and gender identity, body image concerns, and the intersections of identity and mental health.
-She understands how minority stress, cultural pressures, and discrimination uniquely impact LGBTQIA+ individuals.
+She understands how cultural pressures and discrimination uniquely impact LGBTQIA+ individuals.
+Andrea helps LGBTQIA+ clients address toxic shame and develop positive self-worth and self-acceptance.
+She uses Cognitive Behavioral Therapy and integrates affirmative therapy principles throughout her work.

 Jen provides LGBTQIA+ affirming therapy for individuals experiencing anxiety, depression, identity struggles, and life transitions.
 She creates a safe, nonjudgmental space where LGBTQIA+ clients can develop practical coping skills.
 Jen validates the impact of stigma and discrimination on mental health, and is also featured among our other practitioners at Baltimore Therapy Group.

 Lucy provides LGBTQIA+ affirming therapy for individuals navigating disordered eating, body image issues, anxiety, depression, and life transitions.
-She works with clients of all ages, genders, sexual orientations, and cultural backgrounds.
+She works with clients of all ages, genders, sexual identities, and cultural backgrounds.
 Lucy's direct and compassionate approach creates an environment where LGBTQIA+ clients feel safe exploring their identities.
+Lucy uses Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, and trauma-informed care.
+She understands how identity-related stress and discrimination can intersect with body image concerns and eating disorders.

 Zak Fusciello, LCPC